-Lecturer: Dr A.F.
-Blackwell No. of lectures: 6 Companion courses: Object-Oriented Programming, Programming in Java This course is a prerequisite for the Group Project (Part IB).
+This course is not taken by NST or PPST students.
+Lecturer: Dr C. Mascolo No. of lectures: 7 (Continued into Easter Term) Companion courses: Object-Oriented Programming, Programming in Java This course is a prerequisite for the Group Project (Part IB).